 In-person (2 day)

-Scientists often need to speak with impact and confidence to sound credible and convey the significance of their findings.
-They may also need to make scientific presentations to non-scientific audiences.
-This workshop focuses on the four pillars of presentation excellence: developing the right content, speaking confidently, interacting meaningfully, and using PowerPoint and other visual support.
-The workshop provides techniques to present complex technical information so that the audience – regardless of expertise – can quickly grasp the message.
-You leave the workshop with noticeably enhanced presentation skills and a higher level of confidence in your ability to speak in front of groups.Download One-Page Summary
+Scientists need to speak with confidence to sound credible and convey the significance of their findings.
+They may also need to present scientific material to non-scientific audiences.
+This course focuses on the four pillars of presentation excellence: developing the right content, speaking confidently, interacting meaningfully, and using PowerPoint and other visual support.

 Who should attend

-This workshop is for anyone in R&D, QA, QC, or Clinical or Regulatory Affairs who presents scientific material.
-It is suitable for scientists who give informal presentations to small groups and for those who present papers at symposia.
+This course is for anyone in R&D, QA, QC, or Clinical or Regulatory Affairs who presents scientific material.
+It is suitable for those who need to give informal presentations to small groups and for those who present papers at symposia.

-We offer our scientific presentation training to groups of 6 participants with one facilitator, or 12 participants with two facilitators.
-With this low learner/leader ratio, participants receive individual feedback on the presentations they deliver during the session.
+We recommend six participants with one facilitator, or 12 participants with two facilitators.
+With this low learner-to-facilitator ratio, participants receive individual feedback on the presentations they deliver.

 What you will learn

-- Apply a useful framework to quickly shape your message
+- apply a flexible, reliable framework to quickly shape your presentation

-- Present scientific information so that the audience understands the significance of your findings
+- put the main point upfront so the audience understands the significance of your findings

 What to expect

-This workshop is an intensive, hands-on, and enjoyable learning experience.
-Come with a presentation on a scientific topic of your choice.
-During the session, you edit and refine your draft based on strategies learned.
-As well, you have two opportunities to deliver your presentation and receive feedback from both your peers and the facilitator.
+This course is an enjoyable, hands-on learning experience.
+Come with a presentation you need to give on a topic of your choice.
+During the course, learn to craft a clear, compelling message and deliver it with confidence.
+You have two opportunities to present, and you receive feedback from your peers and the facilitator.
 In addition, you receive a recording of your presentation so you can evaluate your skills privately.
-You also receive a comprehensive manual, a laminated tip sheet and access to online resources for post-workshop use.
+You also receive a comprehensive digital manual, tip sheets and access to online resources for post-course use.